 Initial tests were conducted to optimize the power delivered to the assembly.
 A three-turn pancake style coil was used to de-bond urethane from the steel disc.
 The part was placed onto two 0.10” (2.5 mm) thick ceramic rods on top of the coil and heated for 15 seconds.
 The urethane began to de-bond from the steel and was removed from the steel by hand.
 This company was using a mesh rack in a burn-off oven but wanted to see if induction might be a superior method for their debonding application.

 There were several benefits to switching to induction heating for this doffer pad debonding application.
 Induction only delivers heat where it is needed and when it is necessary, making it more efficient than an oven.
 It also delivers consistent and repeatable heating.
 Induction is also a rapid method of heating, which can increase throughput.

-If you have an application that might benefit from complimentary parts testing, contact THE LAB to take advantage of this service from our knowledgeable and experienced applications team.
+If you have an application that might benefit from complementary parts testing, contact THE LAB to take advantage of this service from our knowledgeable and experienced applications team.
 Additionally, we have Virtual Lab Service so you can observe testing live from your office.
 And, whether you choose Virtual Lab Service or not, we'll always send you a video and lab report after testing so you can assess the results and see if induction is the right fit for your heating application.